stefanprodan/timoni/README.md

 a more pleasant experience with CUE than mingling Go templates with YAML.

 > **Warning**
+>
-> Note that Timoni is in the experimental phase, you need be familiar with CUE in order to author modules.
+> Note that Timoni is in the experimental phase, the API may change in incompatible ways
+> and you need be familiar with CUE in order to author modules.

 ## Timoni vs Helm